 Once you’ve done some googling, you’ll discover that there are probably two dozen terms for software offerings that look like they could possibly help with your use case.
 Unfortunately, there’s no agreed-upon definition for each type of software, the different categories of field inspection-related software often have overlapping use cases, and some platforms in each self-defined category can have startling gaps in functionality when comparing features to platform descriptors.

-So , what’s a field ops manager contemplating the switch to digital to do?
+So , what’s a field ops manager contemplating the switch a digital field operations solutions to do?

 Ignore the categories, look for the features

 Rather than getting hung up on the titles for different types of software, we recommend that you instead look for the platform that has what you need to do what you want.
-Going back to our fire hydrant data collection project, you might look up field inspection software, or field inspection management software, or even hydrant inspection software to start, but that should only be the beginning.
-You will want to drill down into the features it has versus the functionality you need, understanding that even though two (or 10) software platforms might have the same descriptive title, they likely have very different sets of features.
+Going back to our fire hydrant data collection project, you might look up field inspection software, or field inspection management software, or even hydrant inspection software to start.
+But this should only be the beginning.
+Drill down into the features it has versus the functionality you need.
+Remember, even though many software platforms might have the same descriptive title, they likely have very different sets of features.

-Here at Fulcrum, our most common category description is “field inspection management platform,” but we do a lot more than field inspections.
-Fulcrum tackles issues like keeping people safe, ensuring quality work, inspecting field assets, plus helping you manage, keep track of, resolve, and analyze just about anything out in the field.
+Here at Fulcrum, our most common category description is “field inspection management platform.”
+However, we do a lot more than field inspections.
+Fulcrum tackles issues like keeping people safe, ensuring quality work, and inspecting field assets.
+We also help you manage, keep track of, resolve, and analyze just about anything out in the field.
 Fulcrum has automatic geotagging of every record, and helps to improve worker safety and work quality through easily-followed SOPs.
 Our digital checklists are out-of-the-box, Day 1 deployable, or able to be customized to a staggering level of complexity.
-Fulcrum integrates with software you might have in place on the front end, like existing databases and Okta SCIM, as well as those you use on the backend, such as GIS tools.
-Fulcrum works offline, automatically syncing whenever you get back to a network.
-Fulcrum lets you task manage issues, assigning follow-on activities and tracking progress through dashboards.
-And Fulcrum lets anyone report issues that need attention without downloading anything, simply by heading to a website accessed by QR code.
+Fulcrum integrates with software you might have in place on the front end, like existing databases and Okta SCIM.
+It also plays nice with the programs you use on the backend, such as GIS tools.
+The platform works offline, automatically syncing whenever you get back to a network.
+It lets you task manage issues, assigning follow-on activities and tracking progress through dashboards.
+And Fulcrum lets anyone report issues that need attention by simply heading to a website accessed by QR code.

 And that’s just scratching the surface – really, how could the term “field inspection platform” ever hope to capture it all?

-Looking to automate your field operations to improve field team productivity and operational effectiveness?
+Looking to switch to a digital field operations solution to improve productivity and operational effectiveness?
 Start your free trial of Fulcrum today!